Ukraine’s Zelensky Gets an Education in American Politics, Which Are Supposed To Stop at the Water’s Edge

 In last month’s debate, Trump pointedly declined to pick sides when asked which country he would like to see win the Russia-Ukraine war.
 Putting on a brave face, Mr. Zelensky told Fox after his meeting with the presidential candidate: “I got from Donald Trump very direct information that he will be on our side, that he will support Ukraine.”

 Mr. Zelensky’s nearly weeklong visit to America was timed to address the General Assembly, to unveil his “Victory Plan,” and to shore up bipartisan support for more military aid to Ukraine this fall.
-Coming barely six weeks before the American election, it clearly a risk that he would get trapped in presidential politics.
+Coming barely six weeks before the American election, Mr. Zelensky clearly ran the risk of getting trapped in presidential politics.

 Outraged that no Republicans were invited on the ammo plant tour, conservative commentators cried Democratic foul play.
 “The Harris campaign is using its own leverage over Zelensky to make him a campaign surrogate, hoping to complete its pitch to Nikki Haley-style Republican voters who overwhelmingly support Ukraine,” Michael Brendan Dougherty wrote in a National Review essay titled: “Zelensky’s Inexplicable and Inexcusable Partisanship.”